leoth-91/multilayerXOR/README.md

 But first:
 ## XOR
-Logical gates such as e.g. AND, OR can typically modelled by a single Perceptron.
-The exclisive OR (XOR) is an exception to that as it is **not linearly separable** and a Neural Network requires a **hidden layer** to emulate it.
+Logical gates such as e.g. AND, OR can typically modeled by a single perceptron.
+The exclusive OR (XOR) is an exception to that as it is **not linearly separable** and a Neural Network requires a **hidden layer** to emulate it.

 The XOR returns True if the inputs are distinct and False otherwise: